beinardus/BTCMapBot/docs/bot-help.md

 - `town`
 - `village`

 You can find these values for a location by using the `/testfilter` command.
+You can read more about the filters [here](https://github.com/beinardus/BTCMapBot/blob/main/filters.md).
 If you have any questions or encounter issues, feel free to reach out!

 📌 *Language settings:*
 Currently, two languages are supported `nl` and `en`.
 Feel free to request/add other languages.
 The language setting only affects the update messages of the locations; commands (including `help`) are kept in English.
 Language related commands are: